The Snuts: History

 Following the release of Burn the Empire, the Snuts decided not to renew their contract with Parlophone.
 Instead, they decided to leave and set up their own label, Happy Artist Records, with distributor The Orchard.
 On leaving Parlophone, Cochrane said that "throughout the last campaign it was clear our vision as artists and that of the label, had drifted apart significantly" and that "The Orchard felt like a safe home we could transition to smoothly.
 It was clear from the offset they understood the core values of The Snuts and the community that comes with us".
-The first release on their new label came in May 2023 with "Gloria".
-In November, they announced their third album Millennials, released on 23 February 2024.
+The first release on their new label came in May 2023 with "Gloria".They released their third album Millennials on 23 February 2024.
+The band released "Defibrillator" in June 2026 as a single for their album Joy In Short Moments.
+The album is scheduled to release on October 23, 2026.